 - Support your elbows when you raise the phone by placing them on your table, desk, thick pillows, even your steering wheel (when you are parked of course) ?.

 - Lengthen your spine by tilting your pelvis slightly forward (tailbone goes behind you not under you) then feel like a little angel is pulling you up from the top of your head.
-This position opens up your chest and diaphragm and allows you to breath and even feel better.
+This position opens up your chest and diaphragm and allows you to breathe and even feel better.

 - Drop your shoulders down.
 The tension from holding your phone up and even the words that you are typing can create stress in the upper trap region and even your whole body.
-Kindness in text messages create less stress in the body.
+Kindness in text messages creates less stress in the body.

 Try these 4 simple changes and let me know how you feel by replying below.

 This blog has been written with love.
 If it has been of value to you, please share it with all your friends.
 I am grateful for new subscribers. ❤️